 REVISION: Being Surprised by the Unsurprising: Earnings Seasonality and Stock Returns

 We present evidence that markets fail to properly price information in seasonal earnings patterns.
 Firms whose earnings are historically larger in one quarter of the year (“high seasonality quarters”) have higher returns when those earnings are usually announced.
 Analyst forecast errors are more positive in high seasonality quarters, consistent with the returns being driven by mistaken earnings estimates.
 We show that investors appear to overweight recent lower earnings following a high seasonality quarter, leading to pessimistic forecasts in the subsequent high seasonality quarter.
-The returns are not explained by announcement risk, firm-specific information, increased volume, earnings management, or calendar effects.
+The returns are not explained by announcement risk, firm-specific information, increased volume, or idiosyncratic volatility.

 REVISION: Efficiency and the Disposition Effect in NFL Prediction Markets